AcidBurnHen/icecream-on-deman-jest-practice/README.md

 - I can use test.only() to run only that test
 - I can use test.skip() to skip only a particular test
+- I can run screen.debug()
+  - prints out what the DOM looks like at that point

+### - Unable to find role="role"

+- Either role doesn't exist
+- Or no element with that role that matches the name option

+### Error: connect ECONNREFUSED (your local ip)

+- There is no mock service handler associated with this route and method

 ### await waitFor()